galaxyproject/training-material/topics/teaching/tutorials/learner_participation_engagement/tutorial.md

 - is empathetic
 - is accessible

-GOBLET ([Global Organisation for _Bioinformatics_ Learning, Education & Training (GOBLET)](https://www.mygoblet.org/)) developed the skill matrix for a trainer / teacher:
+To help trainers, GOBLET ([Global Organisation for _Bioinformatics_ Learning, Education & Training (GOBLET)](https://www.mygoblet.org/)) developed this skill matrix:

 ![Skill matrix with 2 rows and 2 columns.
 Top-left - Communication: Verbal communication skills, Written communication skills, Presentation Skill.
 Top-right - Planning & management: Session planning, Curriculum planning, Event management.
 Bottom-left: Expertise & knowledge: Subject area knowledge, User application awareness, Knowledge of training methodology.
 Bottom-right - Trainee engagement: Flexibility in delivery, Empathy with trainees, Understanding & knowledge of trainees. ](images/goblet_matrix.png "Skills matrix for a good trainer.
 Source: <a href="https://www.mygoblet.org/sites/default/files/goblet_events/GOBLET-TTT-061113.pdf">Global Organisation for Bioinformatics Learning, Education and Training (GOBLET)</a>")

-The idea is that there are four areas in which a good trainer should be or become skilled.
+The idea is that there are **four areas in which a good trainer should be or become skilled**.
 In many cases, trainers focus on the area of communication and are less aware about their "level" in the other areas.

-This matrix is then a tool for self evaluation:
+This matrix is then a **tool for self evaluation**:
 - In which area(s) do you feel you would need improvement?
 - In which area(s) do you feel you are ok?

-> ### {% icon hands_on %} What makes training effective and a good trainer?
+> ### {% icon hands_on %} Reflect on your skills as a trainer?
 (5 min - Silent reflection)
 >
 > - Look at the GOBLET Skill Matrix
 > - Reflect on which areas do you need to develop in